TrinityEmulator/EvaluationScript/README.md

 type `pip3 install -r requirements.txt` at the root directory of the repo.

 ### 2. Script Usages
 To run a script named `xxx.py`, simpy type `python3 xxx.py` in your terminal.
-The scripts functions are detailed as follows.
+The scripts' functions are detailed as follows.

 * `DrawBenchmarkFigure.py`